EckoTan0804/academic-kickstart/content/ai/deep-learning/cnn/cnn-basics.md

 <img src="https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/截屏2020-08-19%2021.44.04.png" alt="截屏2020-08-19 21.44.04" style="zoom: 40%;" />

+### Convolution Example

+{{< figure src="https://ujwlkarn.files.wordpress.com/2016/08/giphy.gif?w=748" title="A filter (with red outline) slides over the input image (convolution operation) to produce a feature map.
+The convolution of another filter (with the green outline), over the same image gives a different feature map as shown.
+It is important to note that the Convolution operation captures the local dependencies in the original image.
+Also notice how these two different filters generate different feature maps from the same original image." numbered="true" >}}

 ### Non-linearity: ReLU

 For any kind of neural network to be powerful, it needs to contain non-linearity.
 And CNN is no different.